JM066/whac_a_mole/README.md

 ## 1. Game Development Breakdown

-To above repetition and re-renders.
+To avoid repetition and re-renders.
 As such, I broke the game down into several components:

 1. Main component/page - Game Board the App page.
 2. Mole component - Multiple instances required
 3. Game Logic Handler - A component that manages all the game logic
-4. Time component - This has be be a standalone component ad it needs to re-render every second
+4. Time component - This has be be a standalone component and it needs to re-render every second

 #### 2. Game Board Design